envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 _Underlying type:_ `string`

 LogLevel defines a log level for Envoy Gateway and EnvoyProxy system logs.
-This type is not implemented for EnvoyProxy until https://github.com/envoyproxy/gateway/issues/280 is fixed.

 _Appears in:_
 - [EnvoyGatewayLogging](#envoygatewaylogging)